bitcoin-s/bitcoin-s/docs/oracle/build-oracle-server.md

 For more information on configuring the server please see our [configuration](../config/configuration.md) document.

 For more information on how to use our built in `cli` to interact with the server please see the [cli docs](../applications/cli.md).

+### Docker configuration

+Currently our docker configuration only allows for configuration at build time _not_ runtime.

+To the configuration file for the docker application is called [docker-application.conf](../../app/oracle-server/src/universal/docker-application.conf)